eiffel-community/eiffel-intelligence-frontend/wiki/markdown/docker.md

 - MongoDb
 - RabbitMq
 - ER
-- EI-Backend
+- EI back-end
-- EI-Frontend (Using the local EI-Frontend Docker image build from previous steps)
+- EI front-end (Using the local EI front-end Docker image build from previous steps)

-If you have used a different image tag when you build the EI Frontend docker image, then you need to update docker-compose.yml file.
+If you have used a different image tag when you build the EI front-end docker image, then you need to update docker-compose.yml file.

 This line need to changed, in ei_backend service section: